trangle1224/trayRoombaChallenge/README.md

 input.txt is the input text file

--Open Terminal
+Open Terminal
--Type in: node roomba.js
+Type in: node roomba.js
--Script will output to terminal
+Script will output to terminal